 In other words, once upgraded to the latest firmware, the XR500 will be the Wi-Fi 5 version of the XR1000, which adds a lot of modern values to the old router.

 DumaOS 3.0 on the XR500: A game changer

-DumaOS 3.0 comes with a host of gaming-related features and improvements over those in the DumaOS 2.0.
+DumaOS 3.0 comes with a host of gaming-related features and improvements over those in DumaOS 2.0.
 Examples include:

 - Ping Heatmap: When you pick a particular game on a long supported list, the router will automatically ping the game’s server around the world and show them on a map.
-You can see each server with their ping value in as a color dot that shows the quality of the connection.
+You can see each server with its ping value as a color dot that shows the quality of the connection.

-- A better QoS engine: You now can prioritize the traffic based on applications type instead of clients, which is the case with DumaOS 2.0.
+- A better QoS engine: You now can prioritize the traffic based on application type instead of clients, which is the case with DumaOS 2.0.
 For example, if you pick “gaming”, then online gaming will be prioritized no matter what client (PCs, consoles, etc.) within the network you use.